 If you want to straighten your teeth, it is important to get an idea of the severity of your misalignment issues.
 While doctor-monitored, at-home aligners have advanced greatly and can improve many different types of issues, they won’t work for every case.
 If you have complex issues, you may still need traditional braces to get the straight teeth you want.

-Investigate the best options for your case.
+Investigate the Best Options for your Smile

 They also offer a more discreet teeth-straightening option since they aren’t as obvious as metal or even ceramic braces.
 If you have an important meeting, you can remove the aligners for this short period of time.
 You don’t have this option with braces.

 If you have a severe overbite or underbite, several missing teeth, major jaw misalignment, and some other issues, braces may work best.
-You may need additional orthodontic appliances, such as headgear, to effectively straighten your smile.
+You may need additional orthodontic appliances, such as headgear, or even jaw surgery to effectively straighten your smile.

 Many people would first like to see if they are a candidate for aligners.
 You’ll take impressions of your teeth at home, mail them in, and a treatment team will then assess whether aligners will work for you.
 If they won’t, braces may be your best bet.

 Are braces the best way to straighten your teeth?

 What is the most effective method of straightening your teeth?

 How long do braces take to straighten teeth?